Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: Implementation

-As a real data example, we consider the {\it wine} data, commonly used for illustrating classification algorithms and available at the UCI Machine Learning Repository (\url{https://archive.ics.uci.edu/}).
-The data set was subsampled by considering all 59 class 1 observations and 3 random points from other classes (observations 122, 153, and 164 from the full data set) to see if it is possible to detect these three anomalous observations.
-The functions above generate the plots shown in the right panel of figure \ref{fig:wine_dqf}.
-All three outliers differentiate themselves from the fairly homogenous aDQFs corresponding to the class 1 observations. \\ Rather than consider the current method as competing with existing outlier detection algorithms, we rather view the (a)DQF as complementary.
-It's clear from the simulation studies and real data examples that both the (a)DQF and {\it stray} are effective at identifying anomalous observations.
+Rather than consider the current method as competing with existing outlier detection algorithms, we view the (a)DQF as complementary.
+It's clear from the simulation studies and real data examples that both the (a)DQF and other methods are effective at identifying anomalous observations.
 Many other effective techniques exist as well.
-Due to the computational complexity of computing the (a)DQF (mainly with respect to sample size), identifying a suitable subset of the data to visualize via a more computationally friendly method such as {\it stray} for very large data sets would ease the computational burden.
+Due to the computational complexity of computing the (a)DQF (mainly with respect to sample size), identifying a suitable subset of the data to visualize via a more computationally friendly method for very large data sets would ease the computational burden.
 That is, one can compute the (a)DQF of a random subset of non-anomalous observations and any identified {\it interesting} observations to create a useful visualization of subsets of the data.